 • Aviation: In partnership with the Moncton Flight College, this bachelor of science program covers geography, math and physics, while allowing students to obtain their commercial pilot’s licence.

-• Arts and Culture Marketing: Students organize an event which sees students in drama, English, fine arts, and music share their talent with the people of Sackville at 10 downtown businesses while they shop, eat, and pick up their mail.
+• Arts and Culture Marketing: Students organize and market an event, partnering with students in drama, English, fine arts and music, to showcase their creative talent at 10 downtown businesses in Sackville as part of Culture Days events across Canada.

 |Minimum entering grades||Tuition||Average class size||Number of students||Residence spaces||Graduation and retention rates|